dataforseo/CSharpClient/docs/SerpApi.md

 #### Parameters

 `id` [String](https://docs.microsoft.com/en-us/dotnet/api/String)<br>
+task identifier
+ <br>unique task identifier in our system in the UUID format
+ <br>you will be able to use it within 30 days to request the results of the task at any time

 `cancellationToken` [CancellationToken](https://docs.microsoft.com/en-us/dotnet/api/CancellationToken)<br>
 A cancellation token that can be used by other objects or threads to receive notice of cancellation.